 Always condition a leather jacket after washing.

-As with leather jackets, wool coats don’t need to be deeply cleaned after every wear, and some can be cleaned at home with the right products.
+When it comes to how to freshen clothes that have been in storage, your outerwear can be pretty simple.
+Like leather jackets, wool coats don’t need to be deeply cleaned after every wear, and some can be cleaned at home with the right products.
 It all depends on the specific composition of the coat and whether you’re looking to fully clean the coat or just refresh it.

 Wool, the primary material for many popular coats, is a washable fiber.
 If the care label says “Dry Clean Only,” then the coat probably contains a lining, padding, or other add-on made from materials that are not safe to wash traditionally.
 In those cases, just spot-clean stains, and you can steam or spritz with vodka in a spray bottle to refresh in between dry cleanings.